-Our favorite thing about Albania?
+Our favourite thing about Albania?
 It was so cheap!
-We had a 3 course dinner and 2 drinks and paid €11 for everything, a 1L Smirnoff vodka bottle was €10, 2L of beer for €1.79, and a grocery shop done for under €15.
+We had a 3-course dinner and 2 drinks and paid €11 for everything, a 1L Smirnoff vodka bottle was €10, 2L of beer for €1.79, and a grocery shop done for under €15.
 Winning!

-The tour company organized our accomodation at all the places we visited, so here we stayed at Milingona Hostel Tirana.
+The tour company organized our accommodation at all the places we visited, so here we stayed at Milingona Hostel Tirana.
 It was very basic but in a good location for easy access to town.
-We would have loved to have seen the coast line and beaches of Albania but we didn’t have time on this trip.
+We would have loved to have seen the coastline and beaches of Albania but we didn’t have time on this trip.

 Day 3: Albania to Montenegro

 Crossing yet another border we reached Montenegro.
 Montenegro wasn’t as cheap as Albania but it was still cheap.
 We had some more free time in Montenegro so we hit up the beach.
 We went to the beach known as the “big beach” by the name of Velika Plaza.
 A very long sandy beach stretching 8 miles.